NYCEM-GIS/urban-risk-index/README.md

 - High winds (HIW)
 - Respiratory disease pandemic (RES)
 - Winter weather (WIW)
 The URI score for each hazard takes into account three factors:  estimated annualized loss (ESL), social vulnerability (SOV), and resilience capacity (RCA).
 The repository contents are described below.
+Note this repository is under development.
+Code and comments are regularly modified and added.

 ## CALCS
 This folder is not currently used.